 Today, there are quite a number of methods used in growing marijuana plants.
 Hydroponic is one way, but this method is quite complicated.
 Hydroponic systems have different types too, but we will discuss it some other time.
-Let us first stick to the more traditional way and know what the best soil for marijuana is.
+Let our first stick to the more traditional way and know what the best soil for marijuana is.
 Going back to basics, going back to soil!

 Important Factors to Consider When Buying the Best Soil for Marijuana